Understanding animal protection in food policy: A victim-based approach

 Background

-With the growing need to develop democratic food systems that prioritise food security, sustainability, and animal welfare, it is critical to understand what goes into the decision-making process for policy formation.
+As we look to develop democratic food systems that prioritise food security, sustainability, and animal welfare, it is critical to understand what goes into the decision-making process.
 What are the priorities of different interest groups, and whose interests are prioritised in sustainability narratives?
+We must ask who and what we want to sustain and for whom, in order to ensure that the aims and practices of such systems are robust.

 The project